 Jimmy Buffett and the Coral Reefer Band playing the Xfinity Center, Saturday August 10 at 8 pm, as part of Jimmy Buffett’s “Son Of A Son Of A Sailor” Tour 2019.

-Tickets On Sale Friday, January 11th at 10am.
+Tickets on sale now.
 Eight ticket limit per customer per customer.
 Tickets available at Ticketmaster.com or at charge by phone at (800) 745-3000.
 Ticket prices subject to applicable fees.

 Boston, MA (Thursday, January 3, 2019) - -- Boston, the wait is over .